ClevelandClinicQHS/sociome/README.md

 - the ACS estimates (viz. the one-, three-, or five-year estimates)
 - the **reference area** (see above).

 The function then calls the specified ACS data sets and employs the same algorithms that were used to calculate the *original* ADIs, resulting in *customized* ADIs.
-It stands on the shoulders of the `get_acs()` function in Kyle Walker's `tidycensus` package (see https://walkerke.github.io/tidycensus), which is what enables the user to so easily select specific years and specific ACS estimates. `get_adi()` also benefits from the shapefile-gathering capabilities of `get_acs()`, which enables the user to create maps of
+It stands on the shoulders of the `get_acs()` function in Kyle Walker's `tidycensus` package (see https://walkerke.github.io/tidycensus), which is what enables the user to so easily select specific years and specific ACS estimates. `get_adi()` also benefits from the shapefile-gathering capabilities of `get_acs()`, which enables the user to create maps depicting ADI values with relative ease, thanks to `geom_sf()` in `ggplot2`.

 ## Examples

-### Example 1

 The code below would return the ADI of each of the 50 states plus the District of Columbia and Puerto Rico, using the 2012 edition of the 5-year ACS estimates: